o-jasper/o-jasper-luakit-stuff/dirChrome/readme.md

   + Modify date (current)
   + Size.
   + Alphabetically.

-* Infofuns get the same object at the list-thingy does..

-  + `html_calc` has to go on the entry object, and unify the file infoview with that.

 * More infofuns, and a way to have a "mode" of viewing and different infofuns apply depending on the mode.